turingschool/md_launch_curriculum/Mod2/Lessons/Week2/GitForPairs.md

   >1.
 [Add Commits to the Git Repository](https://www.loom.com/share/b7373e5aaad646c790965422719bb993)
   >1.
 [Creating and Pushing to a Github Repository](https://www.loom.com/share/dba188a5f13e43059d9a84b630280c53)

+## Pair Programming

+Pair Programming is a technique in which two software developers work together on a problem.
+We commonly refer to it as Pairing.
+The concept of pairing comes from the Agile Methodology, which you’ll learn more about during your time at Turing.

 ## Paired Process
 In this scenario, a developer (we'll call them **Player 1**) is creating a repository about the 50 U.S. states.
 Player 1 recruits another developer (let's call them **Player 2**) to assist.